saeed-anwar/saeed-anwar.github.io/index.md

 Previosuly, I completed my MS in Computer Vision and Robotics from [The Heriot Watt University, University of Girona and University of Bourgogne](http://www.vibot.org/) (vibot).
 I have completed my MS thesis under the supervision of [Dr. Mohammed Dabbah](https://www.linkedin.com/in/dabbah).

 # News!
+* One paper accepted in TPAMI 2018.
+[Jul'18]
+* Codes released for all papers.
 * Two paper accepted in BMVC 2017, London, UK.
 [Jul'17] (one oral and one poster)
 * One paper accepted in IEEE TIP.
 [Jul'17]